comnetsAD/Muzeel/README.md

 Install MySQL and an easy GUI that will allow you to access the DB, e.g., phpMyAdmin (Ubuntu), or DBeaver (MacOS).

-Import the DB template into your MySQL under the DB name "muzeel".
+Import the DB template "templateDB.sql" into your MySQL under the DB name "muzeel".
 This should create a table called "cachedPages" with various columns.

 ### Create the list of sites